 Share

-When Finnish or Nordic leaders begin working in Mexico, the first reaction is often subtle confusion rather than open conflict.
+When Finnish leaders begin working in Mexico, the first reaction is often subtle confusion rather than open conflict.
 Meetings feel different and decisions seem less linear.
 Feedback does not land as expected and timelines shift.
 These differences are rarely about competence.
 They are about leadership culture.

 To work effectively in Mexico, it is essential to understand how power distance, decision-making, feedback practices, and uncertainty avoidance shape everyday business behavior especially in comparison to low power distance cultures such as Finland.
+I have also written a blog post on the most common mistakes companies make when expanding to Mexico, which gives more insight into the Mexican culture.

 Finland is known for low power distance.
 Hierarchies exist, but they are intentionally downplayed.
 Leaders are expected to be approachable, informal, and consensus-oriented.
 Employees often challenge ideas directly, even in group settings, without this being interpreted as disrespect.

+In Finland, a manager might say:“What do you think?
+Let’s decide together.”
+In Mexico, a team may look to the leader for clearer direction:“What is your decision?”
 A Finnish leader who tries to be overly egalitarian too quickly in Mexico may unintentionally create uncertainty.
 If authority is not clearly exercised, employees may hesitate rather than step forward.
 Effective leadership in Mexico requires visible direction combined with relational trust.

 As a result, extra confirmation, relationship reinforcement, and informal consultation are common.
 Things may take longer — not due to inefficiency, but due to risk management and social cohesion.